YankeeDeltaBravo225/fine_tuning/README.md

 Following would take effect.

-* Adjust data extention parameter of Keras.ImageDataGenerator
+* Adjust data extention parameter of ImageDataGenerator
   * Refer to https://keras.io/ja/preprocessing/image/ for detail
 * Make epoch size in conf.py a greater value
   * Training time will be longer as well